 In addition to stormwater management and creek maintenance, the city also takes steps to improve stormwater quality.
 The city has adopted local regulations that make causing or contributing to a discharge of pollutants into storm drains and waterways illegal.
 Creek or stormwater contamination should be reported immediately to General Services Division (916) 727-4770 for clean up.

-- Starting in 2018, Citrus Heights residents can take their Household Hazardous Waste (HHW) to the Sacramento County North Area Recovery Station (NARS).
-Citrus Heights residents may visit the city's page.
+- Starting in 2018, Citrus Heights residents can take their Household Hazardous Waste (HHW) to the Sacramento County North Area Recovery Station (NARS) HHW Facility at 4450 Roseville Rd, North Highlands CA, 95660.
+Please visit the city's Waste Management and Recycling page for more information.

-- Businesses that generate less than 220 pounds of hazardous waste can properly dispose of it by taking the hazardous waste in a sealed container to the Sacramento County North Area Recovery Station (NARS), located at:
+- Businesses that generate less than 220 pounds of hazardous waste can properly dispose of it by taking the hazardous waste in a sealed container to the Sacramento County North Area Recovery Station (NARS) HHW Facility located at: 4450 Roseville Road, North Highlands, CA 95660.
+This service is by appointment - please visit their web page for more information.

 - Use the least toxic products for cleaning and auto as well as pest and garden maintenance.